-No matter if you're looking for an all-singing-all-dancing all-in-one printer that can also copy and fax, or you need the best photo printer for printing out your holiday snaps, or a fast and dependable laser printer for the office, our list of the best printers in 2018 will help you.
+So, if you're looking at getting the best all-in-one printer that can handle almost any task you throw at it, or a photo printer for printing out your holiday snaps, this list of the best printers in 2018 will help you.

 Our list of the best printers cuts through the jargon to make buying your new printer as simple as possible.
 We've also split this list into the best inkjet printers and the best laser printers, and we include standard printers as well as multi-function ones.
 No matter what type of printer you're after, we have one for you, and our price comparison tool makes sure you get the best deals on the printer of your choice as well.